-- All our teachers are qualified teachers. - Our booster groups are run by qualified teachers - Our SENCO is qualified teacher and many years of experience as a SENCO in a variety of schools. - Our 1:1 support teacher is a dyslexia specialist and has an additional qualification The National Award in Special Educational Needs Co-ordination. - Our teaching assistants and lunchtime assistants have had a variety of training as outlined above.
+- All our teachers are qualified teachers. - Our booster groups are run by qualified teachers - Our SENCO is a qualified teacher. - Our teaching assistants and lunchtime assistants have had a variety of training as outlined above.

 12. How does the school measure how well it teaches and supports children with SEN?